 - Control Positive and Control Negative: Containing human lactoferrin antibody in a serum/buffer matrix.

 - Sample Buffer P (5x).

 - Enzyme Conjugate: Contains anti-human IgG antibodies, HRP labelled.

 - TMB Substrate.

 - Wash Buffer (50x).

-The minimum detection sensitivity level of human lactoferrin (lactotransferrin) IgG autoantibodies using this human lactoferrin ELISA kit was 0.5 U/ml.
-The dynamic assay range for this kit is 6.3 – 100.0 U/ml.
+The minimum detection sensitivity level of lactoferrin IgG autoantibodies (LTF, lactoferrin Ab, lactotransferrin, LF, lactoferrin IgG) using current lactoferrin antibody ELISA kit was 0.5 U/ml.
+The dynamic range for this assay is 6.3 – 100.0 U/ml.

 - Immunomodulatory effects of lactoferrin.
 Acta Pharmacol Sin.
 (2014) 35 (5): 557-66.
 Review.
 Siqueiros-Cendón T., et al.

 - Antimicrobial Activity of Lactoferrin-Related Peptides and Applications in Human and Veterinary Medicine.
 Molecules.
 (2016) 21 (6). pii: E752.
 Review.
 Bruni N., et al.

 - Lactoferrin: structure, function and applications.
 Int J Antimicrob Agents.
 (2009) 33 (4): 301.e1-8.
 Review.
 González-Chávez S.A., et al.